 24-credit college diploma programs are designed for students who wish to pursue higher education after completing high school.
 These programs are typically designed to equip students with the necessary prerequisite courses to enter a college or university of their choosing in the future.

-When taking a 24-credit program, students are often steered toward gradually taking more advanced maths and sciences and often can choose from a wide range of electives that interest them, such as learning another language.
+When taking a 24-credit program, students are often steered toward gradually taking more advanced math and sciences and often can choose from a wide range of electives that interest them, such as learning another language.
 You can also use electives to expand your learning of subjects that you are particularly interested in and may consider selecting as a major in your post-secondary academic pursuits.

 18 and 24-Credit Curriculums Can Be Accessed in an Online Learning Environment